mrcllou/CS143-Sudoku/README.md

 # CS143-Sudoku

-Java program that reads a Sudoku puzzle from a .sdk file and prints it to the console.
-Built for CS143.
+A Java program that reads a Sudoku puzzle 🧩 from a .sdk file and prints it to the console.

 ## Files
 - `SudokuBoard.java` - reads the puzzle file and stores the board <br/>